-0 Restrooms Trash receptacles Misting stations Parking lots Recycling receptacles Mile marker and wayfinding signs Shade structures and shelters Security cameras Accessible routes from parking lots to trail 0 0 Bicycle racks Vehicle barriers 0 Signs 0 Water hydrants 0 Informational kiosks Bicycle repair stations 0 Benches 0 Picnic tables Hitching rails (equestrian trails) Mounting blocks (equestrian and ATV trails) Water fountains Dog waste stations 0 0 Workout stations Lighting Emergency phones
+- Misting stations 0

+- 0 Mile marker and wayfinding signs

+- Accessible routes from parking lots to trail 0

+- Vehicle barriers 0

+- Water hydrants 0

+- 0 Hitching rails (equestrian trails)

+- Mounting blocks (equestrian and ATV trails) 0

+- Emergency phones 0

-- Acquisition or lease of land or right-of-way easements for recreational trails. - Rehabilitation, restoration and/or repair of existing recreational trails, trailside amenities, trailhead facilities and/or trail linkages.
+- Acquisition or lease of land or right-of-way easements for recreational trails.

+- Rehabilitation, restoration and/or repair of existing recreational trails, trailside a menities, trailhead facilities and/or trail linkages.
 Rehabilitation means extensive repair needed to bring a facility up to standards suitable for public use, but does not mean routine maintenance.

-- Assessment of trail conditions for accessibility and maintenance.
+- As sessment of trail conditions for accessibility and maintenance.
 Projects in this category can include: - Assessment of existing trails to determine the level of accessibility for people with mobility disabilities. - Development of programs to provide trail access information. - Assessment of existing trails to determine current or future maintenance needs.